randymarsh77/hunky/SEEN_TRACKING.md

 ---

-This feature transforms Git Stream from a simple diff viewer into an intelligent change monitor, perfect for modern development workflows with AI assistance.
+This feature transforms Hunky from a simple diff viewer into an intelligent change monitor, perfect for modern development workflows with AI assistance.